-MKT 1610 - Customer Service
+MKT 1610 - Customer Service 1 Credit hour 1 Contact hour

 Develops the necessary skills to be successful in today's customer centric business world.
 This course examines various service situations and develops the skills necessary to provide superior customer service to all stakeholders.